QuentinRougemont/EASYstrata/README.md

 * **ancestral genome** - optional but highly recommended: The genome assembly of a species used as a proxy for the ancestral state.
 This will allow to plot d<sub>S</sub> along 'ancestral' gene order, and to infer more accurately single copy orthologs.
 * **ancestral gene prediction** - compulsory with ancestral genome: gene prediction associated with the ancestral genome

-**Warning: names of fasta and contigs/scaffolds/chromosomes** We recommend you use short names for each of your genome assemblies and avoid any special characters apart from underscore.
+## Warning: names of fasta and contigs/scaffolds/chromosomes**
+We recommend you use short names for your genome assemblies and avoid any special characters apart from underscore.
-example: species-1.fasta will not be valid in GeneSpace. => Use **species1.fasta** instead.
+*example:* species-1.fasta will not be valid in GeneSpace. => Use **species1.fasta** instead.

-For chromosome/contig/scaffold, we recommend you use standardized IDs including the species name, and avoid any special characters apart from underscore.
+For chromosome/contig/scaffold, you  **MUST** use standardized IDs including the species name, and avoid any special characters apart from underscore.
 example: **species1_chr1** or **species1_contigX** or **species1_scaffoldZ**
+**otherwise the code will failed during renaming steps**

 ### Input for TE prediction (options 1,2,6 if your input genomes are not already softmasked)
 * **TE database** - compulsory: the name of the TE database (some are available online depending on your taxon)